-A2.1 Introduction
+1 Introduction

+This Annex specifies general requirements, characteristics for AMRD Group B, and how their data should be formatted and transmitted.

-AMRD Group B are mobile stations operating at sea, transmitting independently of a ship station or a coast station.
-These AMRD Group B do not enhance the safety of navigation and they deliver signals or information which are not relevant for the navigator of general shipping.
-To avoid confusion or an overload of information on the bridge of a vessel AMRD Group B should not be permitted to use the designated frequencies for DSC and AIS 1 and AIS 2.
+An AMRD Group B is a station in the maritime mobile service which is mobile, operates at sea and transmits independently of a ship station or a coast station; which may also be temporarily moored.
+They are not intended to enhance the safety of navigation or to deliver signals or information which is relevant for the navigator of general shipping.
+These devices operate on channel 2006 (160.9 MHz); and should not be permitted to use the designated frequencies for DSC and AIS 1 and AIS 2.

-Consequently, signals and information originated by AMRD Group B will not be indicated on DSC, Radar, Electronic chart display and information system or AIS.
+Consequently, signals and information originated by AMRD Group B may not always be supported by Radar, electronic chart display and information system.
+For systems that do, the user should be able to remove such information by a simple operator action.

-A2.2 Technical characteristics of group B autonomous maritime radio devices using automatic identification system technology
+2 Technical characteristics

 a) The transmitter e.i.r.p. should be limited to 100 mW.

+b) The nine-digit identity of AMRD Group B devices should be in accordance with Recommendation ITU-R M.585.

-b) These devices operate on a non-interference basis, i.e. they should not interfere with nor claim protection from other existing services.
+c) These devices operate on a non-interference basis, i.e. they should not interfere with nor claim protection from other existing services.

-c) These devices operate on one 25 kHz channel.
+d) These devices operate on channel 2006 (160.9 MHz).

-d) These devices should have an integrated antenna.
+e) These devices should have an integrated antenna.
 The height of the antenna should not exceed 1 m above the surface of the sea.

-e) These devices should have a protected external power switch and transmit indicator.
+f) These devices should have a protected external power switch and transmit indicator.

+3 General characteristics

+AMRD Group B should operate autonomously and determine its own schedule for transmission of messages based on a random selection of transmit slots.
+The station may transmit messages in either a single transmission or a burst of 4 identical messages no more than once per minute.
+If so, the increment between transmission slots within a burst should be 75 slots.
+See Figure 1.

+Burst transmission behaviour will increase the probability of reception for units that operate on the surface of the sea transmitting at low power levels.

+4 Transmitter requirements

+TABLE 1

+Required parameter settings